My word what a windy night Monday was, the motorhome and the awning bounced

 around for much of it.
 I even got up halfway through just to check on the integrity of the awning, but it was fine, it was just me being over protective.

-and which survived the demolition of the city' walls, which was much better than last time when we were left at the bus station, a considerable walk from the main part of the city.
+in 1391, and which survived the demolition of the city walls, which was much better than last time when we were left at the bus station, a considerable walk from the main part of the city.

 We wandered through the city streets, armed with a map our accompanying 'guide' from the campsite had given us, making our way towards the railway station which we had heard was well worth a visit.

 It was easy enough to find, with the bullring right next door, and The Chef was right we had seen it on our last visit, though why people rave about it I don't know.
 Yes it's got a very nice facade, but behind

 that it's the same as any other large station.